-The “One Big Beautiful Bill” (OBBB), enacted in 2025, made several significant changes that directly affect the IRS child tax credit 2026 rules.
+The “One Big Beautiful Bill” (OBBB), signed into law on July 4, 2025, as Public Law 119-21, made several significant changes that directly affect the IRS child tax credit 2026 rules.
 Here’s what families need to understand:

 The OBBB raised the maximum credit from $2,000 to $2,200 per qualifying child beginning with the 2025 tax year.
 Starting in 2026, this amount will be adjusted annually for inflation — so the child tax credit 2026 amount may increase slightly each year going forward.